kamranahmedse/kamranahmedse.github.io/blog/_posts/2016-01-21-let-the-comments-drive-your-code.md

 comments: true
 ---

-Whenever, I am coding something large or complicated or something where things might escalate quickly out of the hand, I tend to sketch out the steps or pseudo-code everything using *comments*.
+Whenever, I am coding some large or complicated functionality or something where things might escalate quickly out of the hand, I tend to sketch out the steps or pseudo-code everything using *comments*.
 I was doing the same thing when a friend of mine noticed and pointed out that what I was actually doing is called Comment Driven development.
 That's when I found that this "Comment First" thing actually is a practice and is termed as [Comment Driven Development or Comment Programming](https://en.wikipedia.org/wiki/Comment_programming); where you think the task through and write down the steps in the form of code comments and when everything is clear, you start turning those steps in comments to the actual code.

 You might even be doing the same thing without noticing the fact that what you are actually doing is CDD.
 Let me explain it with an example of how I go about coding some thing, or in other words what Comment Driven Development is, by using an example.